DerBrunoIR/SystemGoverner/README.md

 - Classes **encapsulating** other states:
-    - `Chain`: chain multiple states together.
+    - `Chain`: chain multiple states together
-    - `Try`: Ignore exceptions from encapsulated state.
+    - `Try`: Ignore exceptions from encapsulated state
-    - `Invert`: Swap `install` and `uninstall` method.
+    - `Invert`: Swap `install` and `uninstall` method
-    - `From`: Temporally install dependency state to install target state.
+    - `From`: Temporally install dependency state to install target state
-    - `Breakpoint`: Enters a breakpoint before accessing encapsulated state.
+    - `Breakpoint`: Enters a breakpoint before accessing encapsulated state
-    - `Print`: just prints a message, has no encapsulated state.
+    - `Print`: just prints a message, has no encapsulated state
 - Classes for **changing Ubuntu systems**:
-    - `Command`: A state described by shell commands for installation, uninstallation and detection.
+    - `Command`: A state described by shell commands for installation, uninstallation and detection
-    - `Dpkg`: State to install Debian packages from an archive.
+    - `Dpkg`: State to install Debian packages from an archive
-    - `Apt`: State to install apt packages.
+    - `Apt`: State to install apt packages
-    - `Snap`: State to install snap packages.
+    - `Snap`: State to install snap packages
-    - `Flatpak`: State to install flatpak packages.
+    - `Flatpak`: State to install flatpak packages
-    - `Pip`: State to install pip packages.
+    - `Pip`: State to install pip packages
-    - `GitClone`: State to clone git repositories.
+    - `GitClone`: State to clone git repositories
-    - `AddAptRepository`: State to add apt repositories.
+    - `AddAptRepository`: State to add apt repositories
-    - `AddFlatpakRemote`: State to add flatpak remotes.
+    - `AddFlatpakRemote`: State to add flatpak remotes
-    - `Runnable`: Interface for something that can be `run`.
+    - `Runnable`: Interface for something that can be `run`
-    - `Shell`: Class for running shell commands.
+    - `Shell`: Class for running shell commands

 # TODO